-Check the documentation for the program that you are using to attach the share to see whether the program supports the directio option.
+Important For read-write access to the database, you must specify the directio option when mounting the share.
+Check the man page for your version of smbmount to see whether it supports the directio option.
 Specifying directio turns off inode data caching on files opened on the mount.
-The Easysoft ODBC-Access Driver relies on the functionality when managing concurrent access to the database file.
+The Easysoft ODBC-Access Driver relies on this functionality when managing concurrent access to the database file.